eForms Logo

 1. Carbon Monoxide Detectors – A landlord must provide a carbon monoxide detector within 15 feet of where the tenant sleeps.
 Information regarding the detectors must be listed in the lease.[1]

-2. Concession Granted – Any concession for rent is required to be mentioned in the lease.
+2. Concession Granted – Any concession for rent must be mentioned in the lease.
 When entered into the page, the header with the words “Concession Granted” should be at least one-half inches in height on the document.
 Failure on behalf of the landlord to write this, if there is a concession, is considered a misdemeanor in the State of Illinois.[2]

-3. Lead-Based Paint Disclosure – Any residence constructed prior to 1978 is required to have this addendum attached to any agreement to inform the tenant(s) of this hazard.
+3. Lead-Based Paint Disclosure & EPA Pamphlet – Any residence constructed prior to 1978 is required to have this addendum attached to any agreement to inform the tenant(s) of this hazard.[3]

-4. Disclosure of Information on Radon Hazards – Landlords must provide tenants with an informational disclosure on radon hazards.
-In addition, the “Radon Guide For Tenants” Pamphlet must be given to the tenant.[3]
+4. Radon Disclosure Form – Landlords must provide tenants with information on radon hazards.
+In addition, the “Radon Guide For Tenants” Pamphlet must be given to the tenant.[4]

-5. Smoke Detectors – It is the responsibility of the landlord to provide smoke detectors throughout the premises.
+5. Smoke and Carbon Monoxide Detectors – The landlord is responsible for providing smoke detectors throughout the premises.
 Although, during the lease term, the tenant will be responsible for their maintenance and functionality.
-Use the Carbon Monoxide and Smoke Detector Agreement to ensure a tenant maintains the detectors throughout the lease term.[4]
+Use the Carbon Monoxide and Smoke Detector Agreement to ensure tenants maintain the detectors throughout the lease term.[5]

 Security Deposits